Take a fresh look at your lifestyle.

 It’s a way for the groom to show respect and appreciation to the bride’s family.

-Another misconception is that the price of pride is a measure of the bride’s worth.
+Another misconception is that the pride price is a measure of the bride’s worth.

 This is also not true.

-The price of pride is not about putting a price tag on the bride.
+The pride price is not about putting a price tag on the bride.

-So, while the pride price may seem like a complex and confusing practice to outsiders, it’s actually a significant and essential part of Igbo culture.
+So, while the pride price may seem like a complex and confusing practice to outsiders, it’s actually a deeply meaningful and important part of Igbo culture.

 The Ceremonial Process of Negotiating Pride Price

-The process of negotiating the price of pride is a significant event in Igbo culture.
+The process of negotiating the pride price is a significant event in Igbo culture.

 A group of Igbo elders in a negotiation meetingby Hudson Hintze (https://unsplash.com/@hudsonhintze)